 The Pennyman family home

-For nearly 400 years, Ormesby was the home of the Pennyman family, who acquired the estate in the early 17th century.
+For nearly 400 years, Ormesby was the home of the Pennyman family who acquired the estate in the early 17th century.
 The present house was built for James and Dorothy Pennyman in the 1740s, but incorporates parts of the earlier house within its service wing.

 The 6th Baronet, often known as wicked Sir James had a rich inheritance, with estates in Stainton, Tunstall, Maltby and Sadberge, and houses at Thornton and Beverley, as well as at Ormesby.
-However, he spent large amounts of money on politics and gambling and went bankrupt in 1792.
+However, he spent large amounts of money on politics and gambling and became bankrupt in 1792.
 All the contents of Ormesby Hall were auctioned to pay off his creditors, and the house was shut up for sixteen years.
 The family fortunes never fully recovered from his recklessness, and his successors had limited resources to invest in their home.

 His son, Sir William Pennyman, 7th Bt, reclaimed the Hall and built East Lodge in the 1820s, but made few other improvements to the property.
 He left most of his personal possessions to his sister’s family, but his heir, James White (Worsley) Pennyman, bought back several items of furniture for the hall.